 First, understand the challenge in this use case.
 The aspect ratios of the wall art may not match the PSD template frame.

-Worry not, as Bulk Mockup offers seven different resize methods.
+Bulk Mockup offers seven different resize methods.
 Each method fits your wall art design on the PSD template as per the description.

 Create three folders as before, placing your wall art frame mockup templates in the template folder.
 Add all your artwork files to the design folder, and keep the export folder empty.